Krishna-Koyyalamudi/about-me/README.md

 1. [GitHub Account](https://github.com/) : A developer needs to create a github account inorder to create and work repos.

-2. [Microsoft Visual Studio IDE](https://visualstudio.microsoft.com/) : Visual Studio is an IDE developed by Microsoft for development in multiple filetypes and systems.
+2. [Microsoft Visual Studio Code IDE](https://visualstudio.microsoft.com/) : Visual Studio Code is an IDE developed by Microsoft for development in multiple filetypes and systems.
+VS Code is a lite version of the original visual code.

 3. [TortoiseGit](https://tortoisegit.org/)